 Increasing use of the Diploma Supplement has also aided recognition and progression internationally.
-A Europass Diploma Supplement is issued to graduates of higher education institutions along with their degree or diploma.
-It provides additional information on a graduates award, including the level of the award on the National Framework of Qualifications (NFQ).
+A Europass Diploma Supplement is issued to graduates of higher education institutions.
+It provides additional information on a graduate's award, including the level of the award on the National Framework of Qualifications (NFQ).
 The Diploma Supplement also contains information on the referencing of the Irish NFQ to the Bologna and EQF Frameworks (see p.
-31).
+40).

-4 It should be noted that while nationally no credit has been assigned to the research Master's Degree or the research Doctoral Degree awards, a number of universities have allocated credit within their institutions to these qualifications.
+&lt;sup>17 It should be noted that while nationally no credit has been assigned to the research Master's Degree or the research Doctoral Degree awards, a number of universities have allocated credit to components leading to these awards within their institutions.